rasheequa/Pyforest/README.md

   - `player.py` — Player entity and input handling
 - `src/strategie/` — AI and pathfinding
   - `ia.py` — A* implementation and pursuit logic
-- `src/modele/` — assets, tilemaps and spritesheets
+- `src/modele/` — assets, tilemaps and spritesheets (not mine)
 - Other supporting modules: `src/` packages, helpers, etc.

 Dependencies
 ------------

-The project uses (at least) the following Python packages:
+The project uses the following Python packages:

 - pygame
 - pytmx